 Brush up on your skills or learn new ones

-If you’re thinking about changing careers, it can also be helpful to develop some new skills related to the role or industry you’re interested in.
+And if you’re thinking about changing careers, it can also be helpful to develop some new skills related to the role or industry you’re interested in.
 Some roles may come with full on-the-job training, while others may require you to hold a specific qualification before you can apply.

 - For jobs that require specific qualifications, it’s important to do your research so you can work out the most effective way to achieve this qualification.

-For example, if you’re required to complete a college or degree course, then you’ll need to check whether the course is accredited and/or recognised by the industry you’re going to be working in.
+For example, if you’re required to complete a college or degree course, you’ll need to check whether the course is accredited and/or recognised by the industry you’re going to be working in.

 Generally speaking, employers will want to see that you’re flexible and willing to learn, so showing that you’ve recently worked on developing your skills could really benefit your application.